Caiottk/Caiottk/README.md

 </h3>

 - 🌱 I’m currently studying Computer Engineering in UTFPR - Campus Curitiba
-- 🔭 And currently working as a Backend developer intern at SINQIA S.A
+- 🔭 And currently working as a Software engineer intern at SINQIA S.A